This section provides information on how to use Apache Solr with your WordPress Pantheon site.

 Ensure the default search mechanism is functioning.

-Commit and deploy code changes to the Live environment.
+Commit and deploy these changes to the Live environment.

-Go to Settings > Add Ons and click the Remove button for Solr.
+Go to Settings, click Add Ons, and then click Remove for Solr.